ProjectPODER/stream2db/README.markdown

 The intention of this module is to [stream compranet data](http://gitlab.rindecuentas.org/equipo-qqw/ellison) to a database, but it could be adapted to handle other data sources.

+As we are targeting local data managment, we have not yet added authorization.

 ## Options

 You can set some options on the commandline.

+    node app.js -h|--help

     --backend DB   Backend to save data to. [mongo|elastic] --db INDEX     Name of the database where data is written.